Pratapgarh Kingdom: Kachari invasion

 By the early 18th century AD, Aftab Uddin, the grandson of Marhamat Khan and great-grandson of Bazid, was the Raja of Pratapgarh.
 During this time, he entered a dispute with the king of Kachar.
 It escalated to the point where Kachar launched an invasion, the second in Pratapgarh's history, led by the Kachari king himself.
 Aftab Uddin and his soldiers met the invading army before it had entered too far into his territory and in the ensuing battle, the Kachari king was killed.

 The Kachari queen, Kamala of Jaintia, was angered by her husband's death and led a second, much larger army against Pratapgarh.
-Aftab Uddin's weaker forces were defeated, with the Raja himself and many of his brothers being killed; one historian described the defeated army as being like "floating grass in the face of a flood."
+Aftab Uddin's weaker forces were defeated, with the Raja himself and many of his brothers being killed; Choudhury described the defeated army as being like "floating grass in the face of a flood."
 Kamala then had the royal palace in Patharkandi looted in revenge.
 The surviving members of the royal family were forced to flee to their relatives in Jangalbari, located in modern-day Kishoreganj, while Pratapgarh was incorporated into the Kachari Kingdom.